ray-project/ray/doc/source/ray-client.rst

    do_work.remote(2)
    #....

-When the client disconnects, any object or actor references held by the server on behalf of the client are dropped, as if directly disconnecting from the cluster .
+When the client disconnects, any object or actor references held by the server on behalf of the client are dropped, as if directly disconnecting from the cluster.

 ============